Azdaroth/Azdaroth.github.io/source/_posts/2013-10-06-structuring-rails-applications.markdown

 <h3>Presenters/Decorators</h3>

 <p>Helpers aren't the best place to extract logic related to models - the code in helpers tends to be messy and difficult to maintain and test.
 The good solution would be to use Presenters - objects that encapsulate presentation logic in a neat way.
 There's a gem that is perfect for this kind of problems: Draper.
-Just create a decorator class, like UserDecorator: </p>
+Just create a decorator class, like <code>UserDecorator</code>: </p>

 ``` ruby
 class UserDecorator < Draper::Base